-- the nominated person(s) fits the description of 'dependant' (see page 27 of the Member Guide), or is your Legal Personal Representative(s) at the time of your death; - the form containing the nomination has been confirmed or amended within three years of the day it was first signed or last confirmed or amended by you;

-- the nomination is in writing and is signed and dated by you in the presence of two witnesses aged 18 years or over, neither of whom is a nominated beneficiary; - the nomination contains a declaration, signed and dated by the witnesses, stating they were present when you signed the form; and - the allocation of the death benefit among the nominees is clear and totals 100%.
+- the nominated person(s) fits the description of 'dependant' or is your Legal Personal Representative(s) at the time of your death.
+(Refer to the NGS Super Nominating your beneficiaries fact sheet available at www.ngssuper. com.au/forms-and-publications/) - the form containing the nomination has been confirmed or amended within three years of the day it was first signed or last confirmed or amended by you - the nomination is in writing and is signed and dated by you in the presence of two witnesses aged 18 years or over, neither of whom is a nominated beneficiary - the nomination contains a declaration, signed and dated by the witnesses, stating they were present when you signed the form, and - the allocation of the death benefit among the nominees is clear and totals 100%.